Sbenziane/Gesture-Based-Assignment/README.md

 Having a variety of integrated functions such as gestures, accelerometer and gyroscope (as opposed to simply tracking motion) ultimately allowed us to give the natural user interface a larger role in the project, and also made the development process as a whole easier.
 Had we used motion tracking the user likely would have only been able to use gestures in-game, whereas our finished project heavily features gestures and movement not only in-game, but also to start the game and to activate the help pop-up.

 ## Architecture for the Solution
-the full architecture for the solution, including the class diagrams, any data models, communications and distributed elements that you are creating.
+Our application is split into three categories - frontend, backend, and database.
+The architecture of each is described below.

+**Frontend**
+The frontend of our application comprises of one html page and three associated Javascript files.
++ *templates/index.html* - The index.html file gives our application a face, and allows users to interact with the application in a simple manner.
+It contains the webpage heading, the game container, the timer, a lightbulb, tutorial button, the worldwide leaderboard, information regarding the creators, and a link to the project's github repository.
+The file also contains some JavaScript code, which loads the game, connects the Myo armband, handles specific Myo gestures, and controls the opening and closing of the tutorial.
++ static/js/game.js - This controls all game related logic, including drawing the wire and loop and updating the position of the loop.
+It also handles creating collision boxes for detecting when the loop is off the wire, and checking if loop is on wire every time the loop position updates.
+If the user loses a game, the file will trigger the lightbulb and buzz noise.
++ static/js/script.js - The script.js file controls the leaderboard, timer, and saving new scores.
+The leaderboard will populate when the page is first opened, and every second after that the script will check to see if any entries in the top ten scores have changed and if so, will change the relative entry in the page leaderboard.
+The file also controls starting and stopping the game's timer, as well as saving a user's username and score to the database when they complete a game.
++ static/js/tutorial.js - When the user makes a double-tap gesture, the index.html file will call a method in the tutorial.js file to open or close the tutorial pop-up, depending on if the pop-up is already open or not.
+The file also sets the content of the pop-up.

+**Backend**

 Class diagram/data model will be one image.
 Diagram of how everything ties up/layout of DB.

 Description of each file, will transfer to diagram?
 + MongoDB - local, accessed by python directly.
 Index -> Script -> Python -> DB.
 + connect.py - directly connected to local Mongo DB, handles saving to DB and grabbing top 10 scores from DB.
-+ templates/index.html - standard index stuff, features heading, game, timer, lightbulb, (scroll) leaderboard, creator info, github link.
-+ static/js/game.js - controls all game related logic.
-Drawing wire, drawing loop, updating position of loop, setting boundaries for loop (collisions), checking if loop is on wire (collisions), lightbulb and buzz noise.
-+ static/js/script.js - controls loading leaderboard/checking for leaderboard updates, starting/stopping the game's timer, saving new scores.
-+ static/js/tutorial.js - controls opening/closing the modal pop-up containing the tutorial, content of modal.

 ## Conclusions & Recommendations
 Conclusions are what you have learned from this project and the associated research.
 Recommendations are what you would do differently if you were to undertake the project again.
 The Reflective Piece – what I learned and “enjoyed”